StacieL/doc-1/docs/Concepts/data-types.md

 |Collection|JSON Stringify||||

 (1) Strings formatted in JSON can be converted into scalar data, objects, or collections, using the JSON Parse command.
-(2) Time values can be be treated as numbers.
+(2) Time values can be treated as numbers.

 **Note:** In addition to the data conversions listed in this table, more sophisticated data conversions can be obtained by combining operators and other commands.